IntersectMBO/antaeus/README.md

 </div>

-Antaeus is an end-to-end testing framework designed for Cardano Haskell APIs.
+Antaeus is a framework for end-to-end testing Cardano Haskell APIs.
 It leverages [cardano-testnet](https://github.com/input-output-hk/cardano-node/tree/master/cardano-testnet) to configure and launch a local Cardano testnet, and [cardano-api](https://github.com/input-output-hk/cardano-node/tree/master/cardano-api) to build transactions and query the ledger state.
 The primary focus of these tests is on functionality involving Plutus scripts.

-Tests can be executed on either private or public testnets.
-They are grouped by target protocol version (e.g. Babbage PV8) and share each instance of testnet during execution.
+Tests can be executed on either a local private testnet or any public network.
+They are grouped by target protocol version (e.g. Babbage PV8) and share an instance of private testnet for faster execution.

 #### How to run on private testnet

-By default, tests are configured to run in a local environment for their supported protocol version.
+By default, tests are configured to run on local private testnet environments with their supported protocol version.
 1. Optionally, enter `nix develop` shell for dependencies.
 2. Run `cabal build all`
 3. Run `cabal test e2e-tests`